virtualsquare/v2syslog/README.md

 Linux distributions is based on a two/three tiers architecture:

-* `syslog(3)` facility included in glibc provides functions to send log messages to a local daemon running on the same host (it uses a `AF_UNIX`)
+* `syslog(3)` facility included in glibc provides functions to send log messages to a local daemon running on the same host (it uses a `AF_UNIX` socket, usually `/dev/log`)

 * `syslogd` (nowadays often provided by a systemd metastasis) is a local server which collects the log messages from local deamon and dispatches them to log file archives and/or to syslog centralized servers (using the UDP or TCP services defined in the RFCs).

-* Site, institution centralized `syslog` servers collectioning all the relevant log messages.
+* Site, institution centralized `syslog` servers collect all the relevant log messages.
 Sysadms can monitor the status of a large number of hosts by examining or processing the log messages managed by these servers.

 This implementation design is unfit for virtualsquare projects:

-* Internet of Threads (IoTh) processes **are** network nodes, having their own personality on the network.
+* Internet of Threads (IoTh) processes **are** network nodes, having their own personality on the network (IP address, independent TCP-IP stack).
 The physical host (e.g. Linux box) they are currently running on is merely incidental.
 The *local* syslogd has no roles in this architecture.
 * By VUOS users can run their own daemons in user space, using user privileges.
-All VUOS modules create specific execution environments for processes, likewise user implemented namespaces: neither root access nor specific capabilities are required.
+All VUOS modules create specific execution environments for processes, likewise if they were some sort of user level implemented namespaces: neither root access nor specific capabilities are required.
-Using the currently available syslog implementation users can run their daemons but root access is required to read the log messsages (e.g. read the `/var/log/syslog` file) or configure syslog to store or process log messages elseway (e.g. by editing `/etc/syslog.conf` file)
+Using the currently available syslog implementation users can run their daemons but root access is required to read the log messsages (e.g. read the `/var/log/syslog` file) or configure syslog to store or process log messages elsewhere (e.g. by editing `/etc/syslog.conf` file)

 `v2syslog` provides a library which enables daemon processes to route their log messages to